Hartlepool Sport

 Sport clubs and other non-public sector providers of physical activity in Hartlepool are in a position where they can support the public sector to deliver on the preventative agenda, adding scale to any plans and ambitions to help improve outcomes for our people and our communities.

-Hartlepool Sport has created an informal network of clubs, offering support, sharing best practise and key research and will help them to continue to do more of what they do best, and help them become an integral part of supporting the wider aims of helping people have a healthy and active lifestyle.
+Hartlepool Sport has created an informal network of clubs & providers, offering support, sharing best practise and key research and will help them to continue to do more of what they do best, and help them become an integral part of supporting the wider aims of helping people have a healthy and active lifestyle.

 Preventative Agenda